 - Bangladesh has experienced a number of terrorist incidents in the past and security agencies in Bangladesh continue to arrest people connected to terrorist organisations.
 Further attacks are possible, including against Western interests.

 - Local laws impose penalties, which include fines and imprisonment, on Bangladeshi citizens if they purchase, carry, possess, transport or consume alcohol without a permit.
 These laws apply to dual nationals as well.

-- We advise you to reconsider your need to travel to the Chittagong Hill Tracts region because of the high risk of politically motivated violence and kidnapping.
+- We advise you to reconsider your need to travel to the Chittagong Hill Tracts region because of the risk of violence and kidnapping.

 - Be a smart traveller.
 Before heading overseas: